WSU-Tech-Club/Website/README.md

 # Configuration and Setup Instructions
 This documentation applies to and should work on any Linux distro (if you know what you're doing).

-All directions were last tested on 9/2/12 from Ubuntu 12.04LTS
+All directions were last tested on NEVER (anybody want to test these?
+LOL).

-### Ruby and Rails configuration
+### Ruby configuration
 1. From the command line let's install rvm and Ruby:
 ```shell
 	$ cd ~	## To be safe, switch to your home directory.